 Vermont Technical College, Randolph Center

 Northern Vermont University

 The Green Mountain state presents a wide range of online colleges and programs for a broad spectrum of students from all backgrounds.
 Read the information below to learn more about some of the most affordable online colleges in Vermont.

-Financial Aid in Vermont
+Financial Aid Resources in Vermont

 The state of Vermont provides students with educational loans through the Vermont Student Assistance Corporation (VSAC).
 Before you go that route, you should exhaust all of your available options for scholarship and grant awards, since those forms of aid do not have to be repaid.
 If you find that you are still in need of financial assistance, you may apply for state-based, federal or private loans to assist you in paying for your education.
 In order to apply for federal aid, you will need to fill out the FAFSA and supply information about your family's financial situation.

 - Award amount: From $200 up to the total cost of education